ember-learn/ember-blog/content/ember-4-5-released.md

 <SomeComponent @foo={{this.double 2}} />
 ```

-Previously, documentation said to [write a separate helper](https://guides.emberjs.com/release/components/helper-functions/#toc_writing-a-helper-function) in order to accomplish this.
+Previously, you could define this locally, but still had to [use the `helper()`](https://guides.emberjs.com/release/components/helper-functions/#toc_writing-a-helper-function) function to accomplish this.

 We're working on updating the Guides to cover this pattern.
 For background, check out [RFC 756](https://rfcs.emberjs.com/id/0756-helper-default-manager), which designed this feature.